eclipse-heimlig/heimlig/README.md

 [heapless queues](https://docs.rs/heapless/latest/heapless/spsc/struct.Queue.html)).
 This approach can be found in the
 [Linux example](examples/linux/README.md).
-However, this is just one implementation of the more general communication interface Sindri assumes.
+However, this is just one implementation of the more general communication interface Heimlig assumes.
 Custom hardware-specific mechanisms can be used as well.

 This architecture makes it possible to run most of the cryptographic algorithms in software and later switch individual workers to hardware implementations.

-It is also possible to run Sindri alongside other applications on the same microprocessor.
+It is also possible to run Heimlig alongside other applications on the same microprocessor.
-This has implications on the security requirements regarding the applications running alongside Sindri as they have access to internals of the HSM.
+This has implications on the security requirements regarding the applications running alongside Heimlig as they have access to internals of the HSM.
 Nevertheless, such a setup can be useful if the security requirements of the project allow for it.

 ## Integration

-To add Sindri to a project, several hardware-specific components have to be provided.
+To add Heimlig to a project, several hardware-specific components have to be provided.
 These include:

-- Communication channels between clients and the Sindri core.
+- Communication channels between clients and the Heimlig core.
 - An instance of a memory `Pool`.
 This usually requires a statically allocated memory region.
 - An entropy source to instantiate a random number generator (`Rng`) instance.